Sign up for a Microsoft 365 Business Standard subscription

 On the Microsoft 365 for business page, select See plans & pricing.

 On the next page, find out the monthly cost, and then scroll down the page to find out more about what's included in Microsoft 365.
 Under Microsoft 365 Business Standard, select Buy now.

 On the Thank you for choosing Microsoft 365 Business Standard page, enter your information to get started.
 Select Next.

 Enter an email address that you already use.
-This can be any address you want Microsoft to use to communicate with you during setup.
-It is also the address where we'll send you information about your bill and renewals.
+This email address can be any address you want Microsoft to use to communicate with you during setup.
+It's also the address where we send you information about your bill and renewals.
 Then select, Set up account.

 Enter your name, business phone number, business size, company name, and location.
 Select Next.